ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/CONTRIBUTING.md

   - With the help of your partner from the ESMValTool technical development team, ensure that your code complies with the coding standards required by ESMValTool.
   - Follow the same instructions to open an issue, then a pull request as for the ESMValCore case

-## Merging of ESMValTool code after report is published

-- **Transfer of pull requests from the private [ESMValTool-AR6](https://github.com/ESMValGroup/ESMValTool-AR6) repository in the public [ESMValTool](https://github.com/ESMValGroup/ESMValTool) repository**

-  XXX

-- **Final review of pull requests and merging**

-  XXX

 ## Support team

 There will be support by ESMValTool core developers which are Contributing Authors: